ctm/Bataan-Memorial-Death-March/README.md

 up and down a mountain and trying to minimize my time.
 I run the same mountain course every other weekend.
 As my fitness increases, so does my pace.
 My record, in February 2016, was a 14:15 minute/mile pace.
-I hope to better that this year, but it'll be tough.
+I should be able to better this year.

 `Comfort` means I'll
 keep my HR between below 150bpm during the training or event.